 Delivered at the Team Level

-But it all starts with a writing workshop designed specifically for people working in industrial settings.
+It all starts with a writing workshop designed specifically for people working in industrial settings.

 In industrial settings, writing is a shared system built out of individual skills.
 Documents often pass through multiple hands and must be understood across functions.
 If writing standards vary from person to person, it creates inconsistency, confusion, and risk.
 Team-based training establishes shared expectations and frameworks, leading to clearer communication and more reliable outcomes across the organization.